Text by CLOT Magazine

 Her aims for the new season are to embrace hyper-complexity, futurism, multiplicity, unconventional and futuristic thinking within different communities and demographics, as well as the politics of mental health, critique and existential risk.
-It will also continue its aims to facilitate cross-industry / cultural community building and collaboration, something that, along with FOLD, they have been nurturing since their early days.
+It will also continue its aims to facilitate cross-industry / cultural community building and collaboration, something that, along with FOLD, they have been nurturing since its early days.

-For the first event, on 29th September, artists include renowned electronic musician Nik Colk Void, Alexander Tucker with his new project Microcorps that explores electronics, cello and voice, and artist Sasoraye, who uses performance, moving image and sound to channel metaphysical and ritualistic work, audiovisual project and dance-floor experimentalist Scald & Xenia Black (will mix electronics with live instrumentation, vocalists and live performers, using motion sensors, creative coding, hardware synthesis and gaming engines.
+For the first event, on September 29, artists include renowned electronic musician Nik Colk Void, Alexander Tucker with his new project Microcorps that explores electronics, cello and voice, and artist Sasoraye, who uses performance, moving images and sound to channel metaphysical and ritualistic work, audiovisual project and dance-floor experimentalist Scald & Xenia Black (will mix electronics with live instrumentation, vocalists and live performers, using motion sensors, creative coding, hardware synthesis and gaming engines.

 Trans-disciplinary and experimental approaches to new media are at the heart of their programming.
 Curators, collaborations and artists will respond to this season’s overarching theme, Strange Attractor, but each month will also focus on its own theme that draws upon the subjects listed above.
 Season Two will be divided into two Volumes.
-Volume One will run from September to December and Volume Two from January to June.
+Volume One will run from September to December, and Volume Two from January to June.